huishenlab/STORMqc/README.md

 pipeline runs:

   - FastQC on both the read 1 and read 2 FASTQ files to get basic read quality metrics
+  - Trims data using TrimGalore!
-  - Aligns the FASTQ files with STAR ("regular" STAR, not STARsolo) for getting counts to undesirable mapping locations (rRNA, mtDNA, ERCC spike-ins, and non-annotated genomic space)
+  - Aligns the trimmed FASTQ files with STAR ("regular" STAR, not STARsolo) for getting counts to undesirable mapping locations (rRNA, mtDNA, ERCC spike-ins, and non-annotated genomic space)
   - `samtools stats` and `samtools flagstat` for alignment metrics
   - MultiQC is run over the processed files to collate everything
   - Specific metrics (including, but not limited to, average base quality, number of sequences, and unique mapping